sschwartzman/newrelic-synthetics-sebuilder/README.md

 ## Can't find the plugins directory?

-Here are some common locations for the plugins directory across different OSes:
+Here are some common locations for the plugins directory:

   * Mac: `/Users/[you]/Library/Application Support/Firefox/Profiles/[your_profile]/SeBuilder/plugins`
   * Win: `C:/Users/[you]/Appdata/Roaming/Mozilla/Firefox/Profiles/[your_profile]/SeBuilder/plugins`
   * Linux/Unix: `~/.mozilla/firefox/[your_profile]/SeBuilder/plugins`

-Can't find the "Library" folder on your Mac?
+##### Can't find the "Library" folder on your Mac?
 If you need to open it:

   1. Open your Home folder in Finder.
   2. Right-click in the finder window and click "Show View Options", or open it by pressing ⌘-J.